thedev132/hcb/dev-docs/research/coolify/docker-swarm.md

 12. ~~fight coolify~~Delete and re-add all server to get Coolify to generate the right Destination and `coolify-overlay` network.

-    First "disconnect" apps from servers.
+    First, "disconnect" apps from servers.
 You'll likely need to leave one server connected.
 If so, perform the following steps on the N-1 servers, then switch apps over the the new servers and repeat the steps on the last server.